 Unfortunately, through a combination of factors including bad timing and a massive restructuring of the company I was working at following its buy-out by another company, the offer of a change of role into UX I had previously negotiated was taken off the table.
 I hung on for as long as I could (about 8 months) but when theUX Design Institute reached out to me to tell me about the new Diploma course they were launching, I took the opportunity to pack in my job and start the course.

-So you weren’t working then while you were doing the course?
+Were you working while you were doing the course?

 No, I left my job immediately and then I started the Diploma in the July and finished it in November, so I did it over 4 months.